damianhakert/damianhakert.github.io/source/_posts/2016-03-23-feature-highlight-saml.md

 #### The beginnings

-SAML was first introduced on version [7.12](https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/722/diffs) via a contribution from our amazing community.
+SAML was first introduced in version [7.12](https://gitlab.com/gitlab-org/gitlab-ce/merge_requests/722/diffs) via a contribution from our amazing community.
 The feature was contributed by [CERN](http://home.cern/) almost 10 months ago.
 Since the original contribution, not much changed around the SAML support offered by GitLab.
-But interest from our users our customers really increased.
+But interest from our users and our customers really increased.
 You can check all SAML related merge requests [here](https://gitlab.com/gitlab-org/gitlab-ce/merge_requests?utf8=%E2%9C%93&issue_search=saml&state=merged&scope=all&assignee_id=&author_id=&milestone_id=&label_id=).

 Due to the increased interest, I decided to dive into all the parts required to get GitLab to speak SAML.
 The first component required for this is `omniauth-saml`.

-#### omniauth-saml
+#### Reviving omniauth-saml

 GitLab relies on [omniauth-saml](https://github.com/omniauth/omniauth-saml) to provide the integration with a SAML Identity Provider (IdP).
-As you know, GitLab uses [Devise](https://github.com/plataformatec/devise) as an authentication platform.
+It also uses [Devise](https://github.com/plataformatec/devise) as an authentication platform.
 Devise allows you to extend its authentication mechanism using Omniauth.
 `omniauth-saml` is an strategy that allows Omniauth to retrieve user information